In a thousand words (plus footnotes)

 If you have a substantial mortgage on your home or second home,

-underlying basis for the financial and banking crisis is world
+The underlying basis for the financial and banking crisis comes world wide as shrinking economies transition into the steady state patterns Odum predicted.

 So just what is the bright future into which we are headed?
 Here it is in one word: QUALITY.
 Invest in Quality.
 Buy Quality.
 Its rival, Quantity, is becoming an anachronism.
 Embrace excellence.
 Say "Hello" to individuality in people, places and times.